::TODO this note should be refactored into several other notes::

 The examples I’ve given so far of narrative dynamic media are mostly focused on narrative.
 They mostly look like an article; text dominates the experience.
 The dynamic representations exist to support the narrative; they’re rarely meant to be powerful environments to think in apart from the text.

-Even in more ambitious attempts to integrate narrative like Sanderson and Eater’s Visualizing quaternions, the “text” is primary.
+Even in more ambitious Narrated explorable attempts like Sanderson and Eater’s Visualizing quaternions, the “text” is primary.
 The dynamic representation isn’t meant to be a persistent environment supporting the viewer’s later creative work (see Matuschak (2018) for more on this piece).

 It’s interesting to consider flipping that dynamic, just as video games center on the environment and present narrative as a transitory overlay.
 Instead of an article on programming with small embedded playground environments floating alongside the text, a programming environment with natural affordances for narrative.
 This might both resolve some of the narrative issues described above.
 More importantly, it makes serious use the primary consideration when designing the dynamic representation (Powerful enabling environments focus on expert use).

 Twitch demonstrates the possibilities here in an interesting way.
 It’s not a narrative that you yourself experience, but it’s quite compelling to see an expert talk while centered on their own (dynamic) expert environment.

 Twitch also demonstrates the potential value of separating the dynamic medium’s author (e.g. Adobe) from the narrative’s author (e.g. the streamer).
 Right now, narrative dynamic mediums almost always combine these roles.
 There are advantages to that, but executable notebooks begin to demonstrate the surprises which can arise from expanding authorship.